 NHRMC Pharmacy Residency Programs

 Thank you for your interest in the pharmacy residency programs at New Hanover Regional Medical Center (NHRMC).
 Our pharmacy residency program began in 1998 with one Ambulatory Care resident, and has grown exponentially.
 After implementing our PGY1 Pharmacy residency in 2007, we have expanded to include a PGY1 Community and PGY2 Critical Care residency, in 2012 and 2016, respectively.
-Presently we offer 9 residency positions each year, all of which have undergone, or will be participating in, the ASHP accreditation process.
+Presently we offer 9 residency positions each year, all of which have undergone, the ASHP accreditation process.

 Our mission at NHRMC is to lead our community to outstanding health.
 We are committed to our pillar goals of ownership, teamwork, communication, and compassion.
 To help achieve the mission and pillar goals, the pharmacy department is an integral part of patient care at our institution.
 Pharmacy staff have close working relationships with patients, nurses, prescribers, and other health care professionals, and participate in developing care plans throughout the continuum of care.

 Through our program, you will develop skills to become a clinician, educator, and leader in the pharmacy profession.
 As the area's referral center, NHRMC has a highly diverse patient population which will enable you to encounter a wide variety of disease states and conditions.
 Additionally, NHRMC is a great blend of a community and academic medical center.
 Our affiliation with state colleges of pharmacy will provide you the opportunity to experience a variety of different teaching environments, from small group discussions to rotation precepting.